 - Building heights up to 79 feet with a maximum height of 99 feet are possible.
 Even more with a permitted SUP.

-→ Single-family of at least five attached units with 50% of the building at the property line; drive-under parking “and any above surface portion of partial subsurface parking”.
-Whatever that means.
+→ Single-family of at least five attached units (townhouses) with 50% of the building at the property line; drive-under parking “and any above surface portion of partial subsurface parking” Whatever that means.
+Also, no townhouse garages can face the street.

 → Planned developments could be allowed.